Free Initial Consultation

 What happens at the arraignment?

 The arraignment is where the Court informs the accused of the formal charges the State Attorney has filed against them.
 The individual is then given a chance to enter a plea to these charges.
 A plea of either not guilty or guilty may be entered.
 In some cases, a judge may accept a no contest plea as well.
 A plea of guilty or no contest without an agreed upon resolution means the judge will decide the penalties that are going to be imposed upon the defendant.
 This includes the possibility of being sentenced to up to the maximum incarceration period possible for the alleged crime.
-If you hire an attorney, they can enter a written plea of not guilty on the your behalf and waive your presence at the arraignment.
+If you hire an attorney, they can enter a written plea of not guilty on your behalf and waive your presence at the arraignment.

 What happens at the pretrial conference?